 Burmester's 069 deserves to be thought of as one of the best CD players ever.

-The German high-end specialist is not known for compromising and that's evident with this player (and its price).
+The German high-end specialist is not known for compromising and that was evident with this player (and its then-£35,000 / $65,000 price!).
 The immaculate chrome finish and heft of the unit scream high-end hi-fi.

 Throw a complicated track at it and the 069 will take it in its stride.
 Want to go big and loud?
 The Burmester happily accommodated.
 It had class-leading composure, with a massive amount of detail on show too.